The Elder Scrolls V: Skyrim: Remastered version

 On June 4, 2016, Bethesda announced The Elder Scrolls V: Skyrim – Special Edition, a remaster for the PlayStation 4, Windows, and Xbox One.
 It was released on October 28, 2016.
 PC players who owned the original game and all of its downloadable content on Steam were offered the Special Edition for free.
 The remastered version contains an upgraded game engine as well as numerous graphical enhancements, along with mod support on consoles.
 The Special Edition of the game also includes support for UHD resolution on the PS4 Pro and Xbox One X. The Special Edition supports 60fps on PlayStation 5 and Xbox Series X/S through a fan made mod.

 A DRM-free version of the Special Edition was released on GOG on September 29, 2022.

 As part of Skyrims 10th anniversary celebration, a new retail edition titled "Anniversary Edition" was released in November 2021 for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. It includes the Special Edition, 74 "Creations" from the Creation Club, and introduces the ability to fish and player-owned aquariums.
 The "Anniversary Edition" was released for the Nintendo Switch on September 29, 2022.
 A DRM-free version of the "Anniversary Edition" was released on GOG on September 29, 2022.
 In addition, a DLC pack for the Special Edition that includes the content added in the "Anniversary Edition" became available on all platforms.
+On December 9, 2025, Bethesda also announced the release of Skyrim Anniversary Edition on Switch 2.